Hilarious comedies to see in the West End

 From the writers of South Park comes The Book of Mormon, a comedy musical all about the Latter Day Saints.
 Meet Elder Price and Elder Cunningham, two Elders who end up paired together on their mission to Uganda to spread the religion.
 From the start, they’re faced with warlords and nobody wants to join the church.
 But when Elder Cunningham becomes closer to Nabulungi, the religion spreads throughout the village, even if the villagers tell the story in their unique way.
 With a hilarious score including “I Believe” and “All American Prophet”, The Book of Mormon pushes the West End boundaries.

-Returning to the West End in January 2019, Six tells the story of Henry VIII’s six wives in a way you’ve never heard before.
+Six tells the story of Henry VIII’s six wives in a way you’ve never heard before.
 The six wives compete against each other to see who had it worse with Henry VIII, each taking the mic to tell their individual story.
 Packed with sassy girl-power, it’s full of original songs including “No Way” and “Heart of Stone” as well as an opportunity to learn more about the Tudors in a way that’s refreshing and comedic for audience members of any age.
 Full of funk and historical knowledge, take a trip to the Haus of Holbein with Six before you lose your head.

 Matilda the Musical